July 30, 2012 |

 Embattled Acme Markets' corporate parent, Supervalu Inc., announced Thursday the sale of five grocery chains, including Malvern-based Acme, to a group of private-equity firms and real estate investors.
 Supervalu announced a "definitive agreement" to sell its Acme, Albertsons, Jewel-Osco, Shaw's, and Star Market stores and related in-store pharmacies for $100 million and the assumption of $3.2 billion in debt.
 The buyer is AB Acquisition L.L.C., an affiliate of an investor consortium, former Chrysler owner Cerberus Capital Management L.P.
 Investors include Philadelphia based Lubert-Adler Partners, as well as Kimco Realty Corp., Klaff Realty L.P., and Schottenstein Real Estate Group.

-Acme Markets corporate parent Supervalu Inc. on Tuesday announced it would cut 800 jobs across the country by the end of its fiscal year, on February 25, as part of ongoing cost-reduction efforts.
-The Minneapolis-based supermarket retail operator and wholesaler said that, "in general," store-level associates such as cashiers, clerks and department managers - employees in direct contact with customers - would not be affected by the move.
+Acme Markets' corporate parent, Supervalu Inc., announced Tuesday it would cut 800 jobs across the country by the end of its fiscal year Feb.
+25 as part of ongoing cost-reduction efforts.
+The Minneapolis-based supermarket retail operator and wholesaler said that, "in general," store-level associates such as cashiers, clerks, and department managers - employees in direct contact with customers - would not be affected by the move.
 A small number of positions targeted for elimination are within the Acme Markets division, whose regional administrative offices are in Malvern.